MoonPoet/xaprb-src/content/blog/2005/tell-me-why-not-what.md

 end if
 ```

 There was no comment explaining why, and the intern who wrote the code several summers ago was long gone.
-After I asked everyone -- programmers, writers, team leaders -- one person dredged up a vague recollection that this particular browser wouldn't save all the article's text, causing your article to truncate after a certain point.
+After I asked everyone---programmers, writers, team leaders---one person dredged up a vague recollection that this particular browser wouldn't save all the article's text, causing your article to truncate after a certain point.

 ### The first rule of Xaprb